hondallica/p5-WebService-MusixMatch/README.md

 # DESCRIPTION

-The module provides a simple interface to the Bandcamp.com API.
+The module provides a simple interface to the MusixMatch API.
 To use this module, you must first sign up at https://developer.musixmatch.com to receive an API key.

 # METHODS
 These methods usage: https://developer.musixmatch.com/documentation/api-methods